brson/wasm-opt-rs/notes.md

 something that Rust doesn't know how to do.
-When an object is moved in C++, the original object _still exists_ and is still accessible, and is still in somke kind of valid state, but everything in that object has been transferred into the receiving object.
+When an object is moved in C++, the original object _still exists_ and is still accessible, and is still in some kind of valid state, but everything in that object has been transferred into the receiving object.

 Coming from Rust it seems weird and error-prone.